Kyrgyz som: Second series (1994–1995)

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 Third series (1997–2005)

 Starting in 1997, a new series of banknotes was introduced with similar themes, but enhanced design, compared to the previous series.

 In January 2008 coins of 1 and 5 som and in December 2009 coins of 10 som were introduced.
 As a result, production of banknotes of these values ceased.
 The banknotes were however not removed from circulation, but are instead being phased out.
 In January 2008 the Kyrgyz National Bank estimated that within 2 years the 1 and 5 som banknotes would have almost completely disappeared from circulation.